sachnaror/Supabase-PostgreSQL-Django/README.md

-# Supabase-Django
+# Django-PostgreSQL

-Supabase-Django is a project that demonstrates how to connect a Django application to Supabase's PostgreSQL database.
+Django-PostgreSQL is a project that demonstrates how to connect a Django application to a PostgreSQL database.

 ## Prerequisites

-- Python 3.6+
+- Python 3.12
-- Django 3.0+
+- Django 5.0
 - psycopg2-binary

 ## Setup